Irvine Park Mansions Walking Tour:

 *Walking down toward the Mississippi Rivers brings you to…

-1. Upper Landing Park: The story of St Paul’s growth really starts at Upper Landing which served as center of shipping and cargo for the growing city in the mid 1800s.
-Because of rapids further down the river St Paul was once as far up the Mississippi River that large boats could go, making it the gateway to the lumber and minerals in the North.
-The areas near Upper Landing quickly grew into working class immigrant neighborhoods from German, Italian, Irish, Czech and more.
+1. Upper Landing Park: The story of Saint Paul’s growth really starts at Upper Landing which served as the center of shipping and cargo for the growing city in the mid-1800s.
+Because of rapids further down the river, Saint Paul was once as far up the Mississippi River that large boats could go, making it the gateway to the lumber and minerals in the North.
+The areas near Upper Landing quickly grew into working-class immigrant neighborhoods from German, Italian, Irish, Czech and more.
 The Little Italy neighborhood just South of Upper Landing, know the Levee, was one of the quickest to grow.

 As regional rail lines became stronger and river traffic ventured further North past the rapids, business at Upper Landing strongly declined in the early 1900s.
-Many of the immigrants residents of Upper Landing’s river front stay until constant flooding in the mid-1950s finally ended the Landing’s run.
-Since the 1950s, the Upper Landing has received a full makeover into a pleasant river front park and it proudly the best place in the Twin Cities to watch the 4th of July fireworks.
-Alternate Starting Point: If you are also doing the Downtown Walking Tour, consider picking this tour up right after the Science Museum who’s mini-gold course (website) sits right next to Upper Landing Park.
+Many of the immigrant residents of Upper Landing’s riverfront stay until constant flooding in the mid-1950s finally ended the Landing’s run.
+Since the 1950s, the Upper Landing has received a full makeover into a pleasant riverfront park and it proudly the best place in the Twin Cities to watch the 4th of July fireworks.
+Alternate Starting Point: If you are also doing the Downtown Walking Tour, consider picking this tour up right after the Science Museum who’s mini-golf course (website) sits right next to Upper Landing Park.
 A series of steps lead down the backside of the Science Museum right to the Park.
 Historic Photos: (Flooding in 1952).

 2. James Armstrong Mansion (225 Eagle Parkway): James Armstrong originally had this large home built for his family in 1886 right in the middle of Downtown St Paul (233-235 West Fifth Street).
 Just nine years later James built a new family home on Grant Hill near Summit Avenue and gave his Downtown home to his son John Milton Armstrong, who was just 20 years old.
 John turned the massive red brick mansion into a money making duplex which it remained for decades before being turned into the Quinlan Nursing Home in 1940.